Answers to the Most Common Questions About Emergency Facility Services

 What is the average wait time at Concho Valley ER?

 There is no wait time at our emergency center.
-In a stand-alone emergency center like ours, the wait times are far shorter than a standard ER in a hospital.
-Because we do not see patients from ambulance services the way that hospitals do, we experience a lower patient volume which allows us to care for our patients in a shorter amount of time.
-The sooner we are able to see you, the sooner we can treat the issue at hand and you can return to the comfort of your home.
+In a licensed freestanding emergency center like CVER, the wait times are shorter than a crowded hospital based ER.
+We do not see patients from ambulance services the way that hospitals do.
+As a result, we experience a lower patient volume which allows us to evaluate and care for patients immediately.

 Will I need to be admitted to the hospital if I require further care?

-We have a diagnostic lab that is both CLIA and COLA certified.
-We are able to perform the majority of tests that ERs in hospitals perform.
-Our tests are processed onsite, and the typical turnaround time for lab results at Concho Valley ER is 15 minutes.
+Yes, we have a full laboratory that is both CLIA and COLA certified.
+We are able to perform most of the same tests that ERs in hospitals perform.
+Our tests are processed onsite, and the typical turnaround time for lab results is 15 minutes.

 Do you offer radiology services?

-How do I know if Concho Valley ER?
+How do I know if my insurance will be accepted?

-According to Texas guidelines, all insurance carriers must pay in-network benefits for an individual who is seeking emergency medical treatment.
+Federal and State law requires insurance carriers to provide in-network benefits for an individual who is experiencing an emergency.
 Your insurance carrier must cover emergency care, whether the emergency room is “in network” or “out of network.”
-The state of Texas encourages patients to use a “prudent layperson standard” in considering what constitutes an emergency.
+The State allows patients to use a “prudent layperson standard” in considering what constitutes an emergency.

 What types of payment do you take for self-pay patients?

-We are happy to accept cash, checks, and all major credit cards, including Visa, MasterCard, and Discover.
+We are able to accept cash, checks, and all major credit cards, including Visa, MasterCard, and Discover.
+We offer prompt pay discounts and can set up payment plans.
+You will never be refused evaluation based on your ability to pay.

 What part of the bill am I responsible for?